angshu-min-js/python_technical_interview/README.md

 ```
 - The purpose of a load factor is to give us a sense of how "full" a hash table is.
 - A Python dictionary is a hash map

+### Trees
+- Its an extension of a linked list
+- must be connected and shouldn't have cycles